wp-plugins/easy-font-icons/readme.txt

 `<?php mm_easy_font_icons::mm_efi_custom_icon() ?>`

-This method will output a <span> tag containing the icon and some inline css classes.
+This method will output a `<span>` tag containing the icon and some inline CSS styles.
 This first option is more for developers or people who have some experience in modifying WordPress themes.

 You can also choose the "before title" option.
 This will append the icon before the "the_title" with the H1 tag.